icpc/live-v3/docs/development.md

 * overlay - webapp that is rendered in OBS (located in `overlay`)
 * admin - admin app for controlling the overlay (located in `admin`)

-Install dependencies with `npm ci` in the root path of the project (see package.json for more details)
+Install dependencies with `pnpm install` in the src/frontend path of the project (see src/frontend/package.json and src/frontend/pnpm-workspaces for more details)

 ### Running frontend separate from backend